Cover of The Master and Margarita

 GBM Assessment (Score: 8.5/10)

 Mikhail Bulgakov's masterwork is widely considered the greatest novel to emerge from the Soviet era, a wildly inventive satire in which the Devil arrives in Stalinist Moscow and wreaks havoc on a literary establishment mired in cowardice and conformity.
-Interweaving this satirical narrative with a luminous retelling of the Passion of Christ, Bulgakov created a novel that operates simultaneously as farce, philosophical parable, and love story.
+Interweaving this satirical narrative with a radiant retelling of the Passion of Christ, Bulgakov created a novel that operates simultaneously as farce, philosophical parable, and love story.
 Its posthumous publication only deepened its mystique, transforming it into a symbol of artistic resilience against totalitarian suppression.

 Bulgakov wrote The Master and Margarita between 1928 and 1940, during the most repressive years of Stalin's rule, knowing full well that publication in his lifetime was impossible.
 The manuscript was finally published in censored form in 1966 and 1967, more than two decades after his death, and it immediately became an underground sensation.
 The novel has since been adapted widely across theater, film, and opera, and it remains a central text in Russian literature, cherished for its defiant imagination and moral courage.